sympower/dt-data-load-tool/docs/website/docs/walkthroughs/run-a-pipeline.md

 What does this exception tell you?

 1. You are missing a `password` field ("Following fields are missing: \['password'\]").
-1. `dlt` tried to look for the password in `secrets.toml` and environment variables.
+1. `data_load_tool` tried to look for the password in `secrets.toml` and environment variables.
-1. `dlt` tried several locations or keys in which the password could be stored, starting from more precise to more general.
+1. `data_load_tool` tried several locations or keys in which the password could be stored, starting from more precise to more general.

 How to fix that?